nagitsu/nabu/ui-nabu/README.md

 - `npm install`
 - `bower install`

 This will install all dependencies.
-Then, just run `grunt` for building and `grunt serve` for preview.
+Then, just run `grunt build` for building and `grunt serve` for preview.

+After executing `grunt build`, the built code will be stored in the `dist` folder.
+You can easily test the current distribution by moving to the `dist` folder and running `python -m SimpleHTTPServer`.

 ## Testing